awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 ### Remediation<a name="cis-1.1-remediation"></a>

-The steps to remediate this issue include setting up an Amazon SNS topic, a metric filter, and an alarm for the metric filter\.
-These are the same steps to remediate findings for [3\.3 – Ensure a log metric filter and alarm exist for usage of "root" account ](#securityhub-cis-controls-3.3)\.
+The steps to remediate this issue include setting up an Amazon SNS topic, a CloudTrail trail, a metric filter, and an alarm for the metric filter\.

 **To create an Amazon SNS topic**